TatuArvela/magic/README.md

 #### For 3.0.0 release

-* Create release workflow, which will
-  * Run when a version tag is created on GitHub
-  * Release `tatuarvela-magic` to TestPyPI
-* Test the release with tag v3.0.0-rc.1
-* Verify result
+* Verify result (install locally from TestPyPI)
-* Update release workflow to use PyPI
+* Update release workflow to use production PyPI
 * Tag release v3.0.0
   * Release `tatuarvela-magic` to PyPI